Historical Apoplexy · State Legislative Adaptations · Michigan

 (D) "Food assurance center" means a state-operated facility

-established under sections 285.90 to 285.99 of the Michigan Compiled
+established under sections 285.90 to 285.99 of the Michigan

-residents at at-cost pricing.
+Michigan residents at at-cost pricing.

-(E) "Facility surcharge" means a charge not to exceed five per cent
+(E) "Facility surcharge" means a charge not to exceed five per

-limited to facility maintenance, labor, utilities, and
+but not limited to facility maintenance, labor, utilities, and

 transportation.

-(F) "Production cost" means the cost of producing a food product as
+(F) "Production cost" means the cost of producing a food product

-supply chain to the point of original production.
+the supply chain to the point of original production.

-according to need and tiered by permanence.
+are distributed according to need and tiered by permanence, with

-285.92 Michigan food assurance program — creation — purpose.
+285.92 Michigan food assurance program, creation, purpose.

 (A) There is hereby created in the Department of Agriculture and